NethermindEth/Paprika/docs/design.md

 ### Merkle construct

-Paprika focuses on delivering fast reads and writes, keeping the information about `Merkle` construct in separate pages.
-This allows to load and access of pages with data in a fast manner, leaving the update of the root hash (and other nodes) for the transaction commit.
+Paprika focuses on delivering fast reads and writes by using path-based addressing.
+The hashes of intermediate nodes, needed for the efficient calculation of the root hash of the `Merkle` tree, are stored by using path-based addressing in pages as well (see: [FixedMap](#fixedmap)).
+This approach allows to load and access of pages with data in a fast manner, leaving the update of the root hash (and other nodes) for the transaction commit.
 It also allows choosing which Keccaks are memoized.
 For example, the implementor may choose to store every other level of Keccaks.

 ### ACID